Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Numerical Experiments

 We report here the error as a function of both the number of nodes $m$ and running times, for the Gaussian (\Cref{f:gkernel}) and Laplacian (\Cref{f:laplacian}) kernels and for two datasets, but additional results on a wider selection of datasets are provided in \Cref{s:additional_exp_results}.
 The kernel scale is fixed by computing the median inter-point euclidean distance on a random subset of the data, and its value is reported on the figures for each dataset.
 We compare our methods to the algorithms mentioned in \Cref{s:psobolev}, at the exception of the methods which rely on the Mercer decomposition, as the latter is unknown in this setting.
 We also include the thinning method of \pcite{shetty2022DistributionCompressionNearlinear}, for which we take as oversampling parameter $g=4$, which corresponds to the author's choice in their experimentations, and start building the coreset from $m²≤n$ samples drawn iid and uniformly from the dataset.
 Additional technical details are provided in \Cref{s:impl_details}.

-For subgaussian distribution, the Gaussian kernel is known to yield a covariance operator that satisfies \Cref{a:exp_decay} \pcite{widom1964AsymptoticBehaviorEigenvalues}.
-We plot in dotted line the theoretical rates predicted by \Cref{r:summary_main_results} in this setting, picking for the exponential rate a constant matching the observations.
+In \Cref{f:gkernel}, we plot in dotted line the theoretical rates predicted by \Cref{r:summary_main_results} under \Cref{a:exp_decay}, picking for the exponential rate a constant matching the observations.
 We observe that on these two datasets uniform sampling indeed yields a fast $O(m^{-1})$ rate.
 Leverage scores sampling improves the converge rate as predicted by theory, however this is observed in practice only when $m≥100$; it should be noted however in this setting that (i) the tails of the target distribution might be too heavy to satisfy the hypotheses and (ii) the exponential decay is conditioned in \Cref{r:main_result_bis} to having $n=\exp(m^{1/2})$, which is not satisfied for the larger values of $m$ used in the plot as computing the error exactly would become prohibitive on very large datasets.

 Here again, when looking at the error as a function of runtime, we see that our approach outperforms all the others algorithms.
 It is clear that the method which greedily fills the space in a uniform manner, which seemed to be competitive in the Sobolev setting, yields here a really poor accuracy; this should be expected as this method is not adaptive to the target distribution.